emiltj/cds-language-exam/assignment_7/README.md

 **Model training**

-The model achieved a training accuracy of 64% - mean that more than half the of the word predictions were correct.
-Given the +2700 classes (unique words to predict) it can be said that the model performed quite well.
-Needless to say, this is certainly because the model overfit to this data, be learning patterns that are specific to this data set.
-Evidently, the performance when predicting out of the training samples would drop significantly as the model would not generalize well.
-However, the purpose of this model was not generalize to other texts and to achieve high out-of-sample accuracies, but rather to generate texts.
+The model achieved a training accuracy of 64% which means that more than half of the word predictions were correct.
+Given the +2700 classes (unique words, possible to predict) it can be said that the model performed quite well.
+Needless to say, this is certainly because the model overfit the the data set.
+It learned patterns that are specific to these texts, rather than patterns that would apply to all texts.
+If tested on out-of-sample texts, the performance would evidently drop significantly as a result of the low generalizability.
+However, the purpose of this model was not generalize to other texts and to achieve high out-of-sample performance, but rather to generate texts.
 But did the model train enough?
 From looking at the plot over training accuracy and loss over epochs, it appears that the model had diminishing returns as epochs increased and more epochs would likely not have increase performance much.
-Although perhaps given a more complex architecture, the model have been able to perform even better on the training data given more epochs.
+Given a more complex architecture, the ceiling effect of performance may have occurred later.
+If a more complex model had been trained for more epochs, the models may have been able to perform even better.

 <p align="center">
 <a href="https://github.com/emiltj/cds-language-exam/blob/main/assignment_7/out/training_hist.png">